 • Provides education on limb differences.

-• Financially support efforts for children attend specialized camps, obtain prosthetics, and to fund other organizations within the limb different community.
+• Hosts events and financially support efforts for children attend specialized camps, obtain prosthetics, and to fund other organizations within the limb different community.

 The Lucky Fin Project has published awareness brochures for distribution to hospital Labor & Delivery wards, birthing centers, Obstetricians, Pediatricians, Orthopedists, and parents.